Lakshamilavan: Life after the king's death

-Assassination
+Death

 On the evening of 29 August 1961, Lakshamilavan was struck murdered by two men.
 Sa-ngiam "Saeng" Homchan and Charoen Kanchanaphai, were former Lakshami's gardeners, endeavoring to steal the wealth left to her by the king, repeatedly struck her across the head using a crowbar, while she was gardening.
 Lakshami's dead body was found near a garage at the villa five days after the attack.
 The murderer attempted to pawn the decorations he had stolen from the princess, unaware of the items' special value.
 The pawnshop owner, having recognized the valuables as royal property, informed the police.